-A household comprises either one person living alone or a group of persons (not necessarily related) living at the same address AND with common housekeeping i.e. sharing at least one meal a day OR sharing a living room.
+A household comprises either one person living alone or a group of persons (not necessarily related) living at the same address and with common housekeeping, i.e., sharing at least one meal a day and sharing living arrangements.

 In most cases, the dwelling unit will also be the household.
-There are cases however, where this is not so.
+There are cases, however, where this is not so.
 In the Cayman Islands, rooms in dwelling units are sometimes rented individually by the 'owner.'
 While these persons may share a common living area, each room is treated as a separate household.